-Crystalfontz can configure the LCD modules so they will be ready to use in your application without modification.
-We will close JP13 and open JP8.
-For information, please contact technical support (+1-888-206-9720 or email techinfo@crystalfontz.com).
+We can configure the LCD modules for you by opening JPUSBPWR, closing JP8, and loading your choice of header.
+The modules will be ready to use in your application without modification by you.
+For information, please contact technical support (+1-888-206-9720 or email technic@crystalfontz.com).
 We will provide you with a semi-custom part number and pricing.
 A minimum order quantity may apply.